-Map Sharepoint as a network drive
+Map Sharepoint as a drive

 ExpanDrive is a special type Sharepoint client that lets you perform a secure drive mapping directly to Microsoft.
 It integrates directly with your operating system securely by connecting to the Sharepoint Graph API.
 This means you can browse, upload or edit Sharepoint directly from within Finder, Explorer, or any application on your machine.
 Sharepoint shows up just like a shared drive.